elmar8287/react-firebase-auth/README.md

 # inliner - The Queue System

 ### This project was built for an online ticket system for companies, that gets a lot of clients each day.
 The system makes the possibility to select the date and time for the appointment.
-It is strongly considered already booked date and time, so the company could be confident about careful queue assignment.
+It is strongly considered that already booked date and time, so the company could be confident about careful queue assignment.

 # Built with